nathanmentley/RemoteCongress/README.md

 * Send them over the network to the server to persist them in the immutable storage
 * Load the saved votes and bills from the api server
 * Finally, verify that the stored votes and bills are valid, and untampered with.

+Optionally, if you want to interact with the RemoteCongress platform in a more dynamic way you can use a command line tool included with the project.

+There is a [dotnet core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) command line tool under the src/RemoteCongress.CliTool directory that can be compiled and used to cast votes, submit bills, fetch saved votes, and fetch saved bills.
+This tool can use what ever public / private key pair you supply.
+Example keys are in the keys directory of this git repo.

 ## Using RemoteCongress.Client